Membrane Water Treatment Plant project

 - Proposed Red River Valley Water Supply Project (Missouri River)

-The City utilizes both the Red River and Sheyenne River as redundant water supplies.
+The City uses both the Red River and Sheyenne River as redundant water supplies.
 The existing WTP incorporates conventional treatment processes comprised of pretreatment, two-stage lime softening, ozonation, dual media filtration and chloramination.
 The existing WTP began operating in 1997 to achieve compliance with pending drinking water regulations and to remove taste and odor compounds.
 Unfortunately, the treatment processes within the existing WTP do not remove sulfate or bromide.
 As such, the City is adding advanced membrane treatment technology to remove these compounds.

 The project will involve the construction of a separate 15 MGD treatment train incorporating membrane technology.
 The new membrane treatment train will remove sulfate and bromide from the water and position the City to handle future issues that may arise associated with water quality and quantity.
 The project will expand the existing WTP capacity by adding a 15 MGD parallel membrane treatment train as shown on the following diagram: